Fantastic Four (1994 TV series): Season 1

 Most episodes in the first season consisted of fairly accurate re-interpretations of classic 1960s Fantastic Four comic book stories by Stan Lee and Jack Kirby.
 For instance, this series stayed true to the original comic book story that recounted the Silver Surfer and Galactus' coming to Earth in a two-part episode as well as Doctor Doom's theft of the Surfer's powers.
-However, the season's cost-effective animation (provided by Wang Film Productions and Kennedy Cartoons) and attempts to add humor through the inclusion of a fussy British landlady (portrayed by Lee's wife Joan) for the Fantastic Four were generally met with displeasure by fans – to say nothing of then-current Fantastic Four comic book writer Tom DeFalco, who got in trouble for penning a scene in issue #396 of the series that featured Ant-Man watching and lambasting an episode of the cartoon.
+However, the season's cost-effective animation (provided by Wang Film Productions and Kennedy Cartoons) and attempts to add humor through the inclusion of a fussy British landlady (voiced by Lee's wife Joan) for the Fantastic Four were generally met with displeasure by fans.
+Tom DeFalco, who wrote the Fantastic Four comic book series, got in trouble for penning a scene in issue #396 of the series that featured Ant-Man watching and lambasting an episode of the series.

-It's also the only season to use digital ink and paint in some episodes.
+The first season was also the only season to use digital ink and paint in some episodes.

 In the two-part premiere "The Origin of the Fantastic Four", Puppet Master took control of the Thing and used him to capture Invisible Woman.
 Mister Fantastic freed the Thing from his control and defeated the Puppet Master.
 Upon returning to his apartment to reclaim his final doll, he ended up in a fight with Alicia Masters, and then he apparently fell to his death from the apartment window.
-The Fantastic Four weren't able to find his body and claimed that he "vanished from Earth."
+The Fantastic Four are not able to find the Puppet Master and claim that he "vanished from Earth."

 In "The Silver Surfer & the Coming of Galactus", the Silver Surfer, Firelord, and Terrax fight the Fantastic Four while Galactus attempts to feed on Earth.
-By season 2 however, all but the presence of Silver Surfer in that battle is ignored as Terrax is seen again and referred to as being the replacement for the Silver Surfer.
+By the second season, all but the presence of Silver Surfer in that battle is ignored as Terrax is seen again and referred to as being the replacement for the Silver Surfer.
 In the episode "When Calls Galactus", Terrax is turned into a worm and Nova (Frankie Raye) becomes the new herald of Galactus.

 In the three-part special episode, "Mask of Doom", Doctor Doom captures the Fantastic Four and forces Mister Fantastic, Human Torch, and the Thing to go back in time and obtain an object for him.
 In the aforementioned episode "Silver Surfer and the Return of Galactus", Doom steals the Silver Surfer's powers and tries to steal Galactus' powers, only to be thwarted by Galactus himself.